hitesh920/deploy-mirror-leech-bot/README.md

 `pip install google-api-python-client google-auth-httplib2 google-auth-oauthlib`

-- Now make sure to set a default browser, in my case chrome is the default.
+- Now for the next command make sure to set a default browser, in my case chrome is the default.

 Then run